Jacob-CL/CTFNotes/Methods/XXS-CSRF.md

 # XSS and CSRF
 XSS vulnerabilities take advantage of a flaw in user input sanitization to "write" JavaScript code to the page and execute it on the client side.
 Of course these vulnerabilities run entirely within the browser's sandbox and is confined to what the browser can do.

+XSS can be injected into any input in the HTML page, which is not exclusive to HTML input fields, but may also be in HTTP headers like the Cookie or User-Agent (i.e., when their values are displayed on the page).

 # Resources
 - [HTB Cross-Site Scripting (XSS) Module](https://academy.hackthebox.com/module/103/section/965)
 - [HTB Advanced XSS and CSRF Exploitation Module](https://academy.hackthebox.com/module/235/section/2653)
 - [OWASP XSS](https://owasp.org/www-community/attacks/xss/)
 - [PortSwigger Xss](https://portswigger.net/web-security/cross-site-scripting)
 - [HackTricks XSS](https://book.hacktricks.wiki/en/pentesting-web/xss-cross-site-scripting/index.html)

 # Good Examples
 - [Rook to XSS](https://skii.dev/rook-to-xss/?ref=weekly.infosecwriteups.com)
 - [MySpace Samy worm](https://en.wikipedia.org/wiki/Samy_(computer_worm))